 Authorized Participants are the only persons that may place orders to create and redeem Baskets.
 Each Authorized Participant must (i) be a registered broker-dealer and (ii) enter into a Participant Agreement with the Sponsor and the Transfer Agent.
-Subject to In-Kind Regulatory Approval, in the future any Authorized Participants creating and redeeming Shares through In-Kind Orders must also own an Ether wallet address that is known to the Custodian as belonging to the Authorized Participant and maintain an account with the Custodian (or if the Authorized Participant does not itself trade in Ether, a designee of such Authorized Participant (each, an "AP Designee") must own an Ether wallet address that is known to the Custodian as belonging to such AP Designee and maintain an account with the Custodian).
+Subject to In-Kind Regulatory Approval, in the future any Authorized Participants or their AP Designees creating and redeeming Shares through In-Kind Orders must also own an Ether wallet address that is known to the Custodian as belonging to the Authorized Participant (or its AP Designee) and maintain an account with the Custodian.